6 February 2018

 Importantly for Australia’s export returns, spot prices for cheddar which were resilient for much of last year have also retreated, with the expectation that more EU milk will be directed to cheese rather than SMP/butter production in 2018.
 Cheddar spot prices out of New Zealand ended January at US$3,550/t.
 WMP has been relatively steady as the New Zealand availability has been constrained, although value has been capped by low SMP and vegetable oil prices.

 The Australian dollar has added around 4 cents against the US currency over the course of the season, which has further undermined the CMV.
 After opening 2017/18 at $5.05kgMS the CMV stood at $4.42kgMS at the end of January.

 Weather concerns in New Zealand and reduced online availability have been behind the positive GDT results that have kicked off the new year.
 Looking ahead, the size of the EU spring peak will be the critical factor influencing milk value for the remainder of the year and into 2018/19.
 Our outlook for the CMV is here.

 About the Commodity Milk Value

-This is converted into a local value of farmgate milk using the industry’s product mix, deducting conversion costs and converted to Australian dollars per kilogram of milksolids.
-Our approach recognises there are two components of farmgate milk prices paid by manufacturers in southern Australia – a commodity value of milk, which reflects the returns from the global market for dairy products, and an additional value captured on top of base commodity returns.
+Freshagenda’s approach to assessing milk price outlooks recognises there are two components of milk prices paid by manufacturers in southern Australia – a commodity value of milk, which reflects the returns from the global market for dairy products, and an additional value captured on top of base commodity returns.